Research: Alex works on the evolutionary genetics of a variety

 two projects on population genetic variation in different species

 of Penstemon.
-She is now a graduate student at the
+She completed her M.S. at the University of

 Ph.D. student, Molecular and Cellular Life Sciences